ORNL/cpp-proposals-pub/D1673/blas_interface.md

 also want to present more broad options for voting.
 Here is a list;
 we will explain each option below.

-1. Use existing C++ Standard algorithms for vector-vector operations?
+1. Omit vector-vector operations in favor of existing C++ Standard algorithms?
 2. Retain "view" functions (modest expression templates)?
+3. `triangular_view` redefines `mdspan` "domain"; what to do?
-3. Combine functions that differ only by rank of arguments?
+4. Combine functions that differ only by rank of arguments?
-4. Prefer overloads to different function names?
+5. Prefer overloads to different function names?
-5. Retain existing BLAS behavior for scalar multipliers?
+6. Retain existing BLAS behavior for scalar multipliers?

-### Use existing C++ Standard algorithms for vector-vector operations?
+### Omit vector-vector operations in favor of existing C++ Standard algorithms?

 Annex C of the BLAS Standard offers a "Thin BLAS" option for Fortran 95, where the language itself could replace many BLAS operations.